Kras blaze intensifies again, three villages being evacuated

 Giving the firefighters the most trouble is the fire near Klariči, a hamlet below the Kraški Rob fault near the Italian border.
 More than 1,000 firefighters are battling the blaze, announced the regional Civil Protection headquarters.

-Ambulances and first aid teams from the Nova Gorica area are also on high alert, while employees of the Forest Service are helping the effort by guiding the firefighters and clearing up corridors to help stop the fire from spreading.
+Ambulances and first aid teams from the Nova Gorica area are also on high alert, while some 40 employees of the Forest Service are helping the effort by guiding the firefighters and clearing up corridors to help stop the fire from spreading.

 The fire is also sparking explosions of unexploded ordnance from the First World War.
 Darko Zonjič of the national unit for the protection against unexploded ordnance told the STA they stopped counting the explosions.